michaeldai1006/TDOuroboros/README.md

 ## Usage
 ### Use shared task queue instance
-If only one task queue is needed for the App or the Framework you are creating, you can use the free, out-of-the-box shared instance of task queue manager.
+If only one task queue is needed for the App or the Framework you are creating, or if you wish to have one shared task queue which can be used anywhere in the Application.
+You can use the shared instance of task queue manager.
 ```swift
 import TDOuroboros
 import UIKit